Lisfranc’s Fracture Dislocation Injury

 Once the cast is discarded, it is advisable to put pressure on the foot gradually.
 It is better to shift to a well-contoured cast that allows gradual weight bearing.
 If there is any pain, one has to revert to immobilization.

-Later on, the use of an orthotic device to support the midfoot region is advised.
+Later on, the use of an insole device to support the midfoot region is advised.

 If there is a dislocated or an unstable fracture, surgery is the best option.
 The fractured bones or dislocated joints are aligned and stabilized using bone screws.

 Lisfranc injuries occur rarely but, if not treated properly, they may result in chronic disability.
 Success of the treatment lies in early diagnosis and proper treatment.